MaxLate/sport_analytics/README.md

-# Sport Analytics
+# Sport Analytics - 2026 (Whoop & Strava)

+**Important Note**: This project is still WORK IN PROGRESS and will be updated and enhanced most of the time.
+For more details, see ToDos below.
+Since this project should also be used as a portfolio project for my career as Analytics Engineer, the focus lies on the end-to-end data pipeline.
+So for transparency, there are some parts which are hardcoded, especially all HTML and CSS parts.

-An end-to-end data pipeline project that extracts, transforms, and analyzes fitness data from Strava and Whoop APIs.
-This project demonstrates a complete ELT (Extract, Load, Transform) workflow using modern data engineering tools, with interactive analytics dashboards and natural language query capabilities.
+**Intro**: An end-to-end data pipeline project that extracts, transforms, and analyzes fitness data from Strava and Whoop APIs.
+This project demonstrates a complete ELT (Extract, Load, Transform) workflow using modern data engineering tools, with interactive analytics dashboards and an MVP for natural language query capabilities.

 ## 🎯 Overview